The general linear hypothesis testing problem for multivariate functional data with applications: Simulation Studies

 When the null hypothesis (\ref{GLHTH0.sec2}) of the GLHT problem is rejected, it is often of interest to further conduct some contrast tests.
-Now we are targeting to examine the finite-sample performance of $T_{NEW}$ of H2, that is, the two-sample problem for MFD.
-The empirical sizes (in \%) of $T_{QCZ}$, $T_{QCZ\max}$, and $T_{NEW}$ are plotted in Figure~\ref{size2.fig}.
-When the coefficient matrix $\bG$ is specified as $\bG_2$ (the first row in Figure~\ref{size2.fig}), that is, we are comparing the two mean functions $\bfeta_1(t)$ and $\bfeta_2(t)$, $T_{NEW}$ performs well regardless of whether the simulated functional data are highly correlated ($\rho=0.1$), moderately correlated ($\rho=0.5$), or less correlated ($\rho=0.9$), since its empirical sizes are generally located around 5\%. $T_{QCZ\max}$ is a bit conservative since most of its empirical sizes are located around 3\%. $T_{QCZ}$ is comparable with $T_{NEW}$ when $\rho=0.1$, and slightly better than $T_{NEW}$ when $\rho=0.5$, but it is more conservative than $T_{NEW}$ when $\rho=0.9$.
-When $\bG=\bG_3$, that is, we are comparing the two mean functions, $\bfeta_1(t)$ and $\bfeta_3(t)$, $T_{QCZ}$ and $T_{QCZ\max}$ are more conservative than $T_{NEW}$ when $\rho=0.5$ and 0.9.
-This is not surprising since $T_{QCZ}$ and $T_{QCZ\max}$ are proposed under the assumption of homogeneous covariance function holds.
-When $\rho=0.5$ and 0.9, this assumption was strongly invalid.
+Now we are targeting to examine the finite-sample performance of $T_{\NEW}$ of H2, that is, the two-sample problem for MFD.
+To ensure a fair comparison with the simulation results in \cite{Qiu2021}, which used a sample size of $\bn = [60, 90]$, we adopt a similar sample size and present the empirical sizes and powers (in \%) of $T_{\QCZ}$, $T_{\QCZ}^{\max}$, and $T_{\NEW}$ for $\bn=[50,70,70]$ in Table~\ref{size2.tab}.
+Several observations can be made from this table.
+Firstly, when the coefficient matrix $\bG$ is specified as $\bG_2$, that is, we are comparing the two mean functions $\bfeta_1(t)$ and $\bfeta_2(t)$, $T_{\NEW}$ generally performs well regardless of the level of correlation among the simulated functional data ($\rho=0.1$, $0.5$, or $0.9$), with empirical sizes ranging from 4.4\% to 7.6\%. $T_{\QCZ}$ tends to be slightly conservative, with empirical sizes ranging from 1.6\% to 4.9\%. $T_{\QCZ}^{\max}$ is even more conservative than $T_{\NEW}$ and $T_{\QCZ}$, particularly when $\rho=0.9$.
+Secondly, when $\bG=\bG_3$, that is, we are comparing the two mean functions, $\bfeta_1(t)$ and $\bfeta_3(t)$, both $T_{\QCZ}$ and $T_{\QCZ}^{\max}$ are more conservative than $T_{\NEW}$.
+This is not surprising since $T_{\QCZ}$ and $T_{\QCZ}^{\max}$ are proposed under the assumption of a homogeneous covariance function, which is strongly violated when $\rho=0.5$ and $0.9$.
 However, this disadvantage can be overcome when the sample sizes of two groups are equal.
-When $\bG=\bG_3$, that is, we are comparing the two mean functions, $\bfeta_2(t)$ and $\bfeta_3(t)$.
-Since we set $n_2=n_3$, it is seen from Figure~\ref{size2.fig}, $T_{QCZ}$ and $T_{QCZ\max}$ are no more as conservative as the previous two cases.
+When $\bG=\bG_3$, that is, we are comparing the two mean functions, $\bfeta_2(t)$ and $\bfeta_3(t)$, since we set $n_2=n_3$, it is evident from Table~\ref{size2.tab}, $T_{\QCZ}$ and $T_{\QCZ}^{\max}$ are no more as conservative as in the previous two cases.
+Thirdly, in terms of power, it is seen that when the functional data are highly correlated ($\rho=0.1$) and moderately correlated ($\rho=0.5$), $T_{\QCZ}^{\max}$ outperforms the other two tests, and $T_{\NEW}$ and $T_{\QCZ}$ show comparable performance. $T_{\NEW}$ outperforms $T_{\QCZ}$ and $T_{\QCZ}^{\max}$ when the simulated functional samples are less correlated $(\rho=0.9$) and the two sample sizes are different.
+These are also consistent with the results of \cite{smaga2019linear}.
+Nevertheless, the application of $T_{\NEW}$ is boarder compared to $T_{\QCZ}$ and $T_{\QCZ}^{\max}$ as the latter two are designed specifically for two-sample problems.